THE APPEALS COUNCIL DENIES MORE THAN 80% OF APPEALS

 A fee petition documents all of the hours spent on your case.
 It must be sent into the ALJ along with records that discuss the hours that the attorney has worked.
 Additionally, there must be proof which shows the attorney is asking for a reasonable fee.
 The definition of reasonable comes down to the normal rates per hour for attorneys in your region of the country.
 It also includes the number of years of experience that the attorney has doing SSA cases.

-Finally, a fee petition, like the attorney client fee agreement, must be approved by the judge.
+Finally, a judge must approve a fee petition.
 Without the ALJ’s approval, your attorney cannot charge an attorney fee in your case.
 Once the attorney files a fee petition, it can take months or even years for the judge to award the fees.
 If the judge does not award the attorney fee in a timely manner, then the SSA will inform the attorney.
 At that point, the attorney can remind the judge to award fees.
-If there is money that did not go to the attorney fee, then the SSA will refund that amount to you.
+If there is money that did not go to the attorney fee, then the SSA will refund it to you.

-ALWAYS APPEAL IF YOU ARE DENIED SSD & SSI BENEFITS
+ALWAYS APPEAL IF YOU ARE DENIED SSDI & SSI BENEFITS

-You may be wondering whether the Social Security Administration (SSA) will approve your claim for SSD and SSI benefits.
-If so, call Cannon Disability.
-We are the only law firm helping SSD and SSI clients in Utah and Nevada with over 30 years of experience.
-For example, we are rated in the top three SSD lawyers in the state of Utah.
+You may be wondering whether the Social Security Administration (SSA) will approve your claim for SSDI and SSI benefits.
+If so, then call our law firm.
+We are the only law firm helping SSDI and SSI clients in Utah and Nevada with over 30 years of experience.
+Also, we are the top SSD lawyers in the state of Utah.

 We also help clients in many other states.
 For example, we have clients in Las Vegas, Nevada.
-We are also rated in the top three SSD lawyers in the state of Nevada.
-Find out more about our Nevada legal experience.
+We are also in the top SSD lawyers in the state of Nevada.
+Find out about our Nevada legal experience.
 We also have clients in Idaho, Colorado, and California.

-Over the past few decades, we have won over 100 million dollars in ongoing and past due benefits for our clients.
+Over the past few decades, we have won over 100 million dollars in ongoing and past due SSDI benefits for our clients.
 Our clients benefit from our legal experience.
 We’ll help you get your SSDI benefits.
 Also, we will fight for all of the benefits the SSA owes you under the law.
-Likewise, we will help you win under the compassionate allowance rules if they apply to you.

-If you want to learn more about the lawyers and staff at our law firm, then read our About Us page.
-For instance, Andria Summers can help you with your Medicare plan.
+If you want to learn about the lawyers at our law firm, then review our About Us page.
+For instance, Andria Summers can help you with your Medicare advantage plan.
 She has also won thousands of SSD cases.
-Dianna Cannon has been helping SSD and SSI clients win benefits for over thirty years.
+Dianna Cannon has been helping SSDI and SSI clients win benefits for over thirty years.
 Brett Bunkall also has years of experience helping people obtain their SSD benefits.
 We are experts.
 You can trust us to help you win your SSDI and SSI benefits.
 Contact us today.